Horace Nunn

-William Horace Nunn (8 August 1891 – 4 February 1957) was a New Zealand rugby footballer who played both rugby union and rugby league.
+William Horace Nunn (8 August 1891 – 4 February 1957) was a New Zealand rugby footballer who played both rugby union and rugby league, including as a member of the New Zealand national rugby league team in 1921.
+Enlisting as a private New Zealand Expeditionary Force in 1917 during World War I, Nunn deserted from the Trentham Military Camp, and was sentenced to one year's imprisonment with hard labour.

 Early life

 Born in Rockhampton, Queensland, Australia in 1891, Nunn emigrated to New Zealand with his parents in about 1903, and worked as an iron moulder in Petone.
 He played cricket for the Petone club as a batsman and leg-break bowler, and was noted for being a good outfielder with a strong arm.

 Rugby union

 A "diminutive but nuggety" halfback, Nunn played for the Petone Rugby Club, and represented Wellington at a provincial level from 1912 to 1914, and the North Island in 1914.
 In 1914, he was controversially omitted from the All Blacks for their tour of Australia, the stated reason being that he had been certified as unfit for military service and could therefore not be considered for selection.